bjaitrong22/Factory.Solution/README.md

     bj      https://github.com/bjaitrong22/Factory.Solution.git (fetch)
     bj      https://github.com/bjaitrong22/Factory.Solution.git (push)

-  * you will get the response above, and the remote repository's nick name/identifier is bj or you may see it as origin.
+  You will get the response above, and the remote repository's nick name/identifier is bj or you may see it as origin.

  • Enter the command:

     git remote rm origin

-    If the identifier is origin.
-Replace origin if the identifier is something else.
+  If the identifier is something else, then replace origin with that identifier.
 So if the identifier is bj, you would enter git remote rm bj.

 • Confirm that the prior remote repository has been removed by running the command below:

     git remote -v

-    * Nothing should show up.
+Nothing should show up.
 That means the remote has been removed.
-If it hasn't been removed correctly, return to step 4. & 5.
+If it hasn't been removed correctly, go through step 3 again.

 • Now you can add your remote repository by running the command below (be sure to remove the brackets) using your project's git repository url.

     git remote add origin [your-project-url-here].

-  * You can use an identifier other than origin.
+You can use an identifier other than origin.
 Copy the URL from your GitHub project repository by clicking the green CODE drop down menu on your GitHub repository and put it at the end of the command above.
-Which you should already have from step 1.
+Which you should already have from step 2.

 • You can confirm that the new remote is correctly linked by running the command: